I Want a Smart Thermostat but Don't Have a C Wire - What Are My Options?

 2. Take off the thermostat and check the wiring.

 3. If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be pondering what color is the C wire on a thermostat—and the answer to that is often blue.
+You might be thinking what color is the C wire on a thermostat—and the answer to that is typically blue.

 4. If there are three or four thin multicolored wires, you’re almost there.
-Check the C wire isn’t tucked in the wall.
-If you can’t find one, we may be able to add one for you or you may be able to operate your new thermostat without one.
+Ensure the C wire isn’t rolled up inside the wall.
+If you can’t find one, we may be able to put in one for you or you may be able to operate your new thermostat without one.

-5. If you have two thick wires, you may be able to run a smart thermostat with an adaptor just for high-voltage systems.
-Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to install new wiring.
+5. If you have two thick wires, you may be able to use a smart thermostat with an adaptor just for high-voltage systems.
+Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?